COVID-19: Attacks the 1-Beta Chain of Hemoglobin and Captures the Porphyrin to Inhibit Human Heme Metabolism

 Preprints are manuscripts made publicly available before they have been submitted for formal peer review and publication.
 They might contain new research findings or data.
 Preprints can be a draft or final version of an author's research but must not have been accepted for publication at the time of submission.

-The novel coronavirus pneumonia (COVID-19) is an infectious acute respiratory caused by the novel coronavirus.
+The novel coronavirus pneumonia (COVID-19) is an infectious acute respiratory infection caused by the novel coronavirus.
 The virus is a positive-strand RNA virus with high homology to bat coronavirus.
-In this study, conserved domain analysis, homology modeling, and molecular docking were used to compare the biological roles of specific proteins of the novel coronavirus.
-The results showed that some viral structural and nonstructural proteins could bind to the porphyrin, respectively.
-At the same time, orf1ab, ORF10 and ORF3a proteins coordinated to attack heme on the 1-beta chain of hemoglobin, dissociating iron to form porphyrin.
-Deoxyhemoglobin is more vulnerable to virus attacks than oxidized hemoglobin.
-The attack will cause less and less hemoglobin that can carry oxygen and carbon dioxide, producing symptoms of respiratory distress.
-Virus attack damaged many organs and tissues.
-Lung cells are toxic and inflammatory due to derivatives produced by the attack, which eventually resulted in ground-glass-like lung images.
-Capillaries easily broken due to inflammation.
-Proteins such as fibrinogen filled the capillaries' cracks through the coagulation reaction.
-Therefore, many fibrin and thrombus gathered in the lung tissue of critically ill patients.
-The mechanism also interfered with the normal heme anabolic pathway of the human body, expecting to result in human disease.
-This paper is only for academic discussion, the correctness of the theory needs to be confirmed by other experiments.
-According to the reader's suggestion, the content of the drug-related efficacy analysis has been deleted.
-Due to the side effects of drugs, please consult a qualified doctor for detailed treatment information, and do not take the drug yourself.
-We look forward to these discoveries bringing more ideas to people and inspiring people's confidence in defeating the virus.
+In this study, conserved domain analysis, homology modeling, and molecular docking were used to compare the biological roles of certain proteins of the novel coronavirus.
+The results showed the ORF8 and surface glycoprotein could bind to the porphyrin, respectively.
+At the same time, orf1ab, ORF10, and ORF3a proteins could coordinate attack the heme on the 1-beta chain of hemoglobin to dissociate the iron to form the porphyrin.
+The attack will cause less and less hemoglobin that can carry oxygen and carbon dioxide.
+The lung cells have extremely intense poisoning and inflammatory due to the inability to exchange carbon dioxide and oxygen frequently, which eventually results in ground-glass-like lung images.
+The mechanism also interfered with the normal heme anabolic pathway of the human body, is expected to result in human disease.
+According to the validation analysis of these finds, chloroquine could prevent orf1ab, ORF3a, and ORF10 to attack the heme to form the porphyrin, and inhibit the binding of ORF8 and surface glycoproteins to porphyrins to a certain extent, effectively relieve the symptoms of respiratory distress.
+Since the ability of chloroquine to inhibit structural proteins is not particularly obvious, the therapeutic effect on different people may be different.
+Favipiravir could inhibit the envelope protein and ORF7a protein bind to porphyrin, prevent the virus from entering host cells, and catching free porphyrins.
+This paper is only for academic discussion, the correctness needs to be confirmed by other laboratories.
+Due to the side effects and allergic reactions of drugs such as chloroquine, please consult a qualified doctor for treatment details, and do not take the medicine yourself.